 Insanity Potion and Juggernaut both give you tenacity.
 If you want any more get Mercury's Treads.
 You really aren't that bothered about being CC'd all that much because your poison still works when stunned!

 Singed doesn't make much use of it when jungling.
 You'd far rather run up to them and kill them before you need to Heal, right?

 Singed is already really really bulky, especially combined with Insanity Potion.
 I wouldn't recommend this at all!

 The Start of the Game -

-I start the game off with a Cloth Armour and 5 Health Potions.
+I start the game off with a Cloth Armour and 5 Health Potion.
 Simply put, these are both to compensate for Singed's lack of sustainability in the jungle.
 You can remedy this later on by purchasing a Philosopher Stone, Hextech Revolver, or both!

 Next we want some boots.
 350g for quite a bit of speed is always good.
 There's no real questioning that.
 After that I'll be getting a Hextech Revolver for sustainability in the jungle.
 Being able to kill stuff and get health back rather than losing it is great.
 You can also nip into unmanned lanes, poison creeps, and run away with more health!

 As a note - Heart of Gold and Philosopher's Stone are incredibly strong items on Singed.
 If you're not falling behind or snowballing and want more late game power, these items can be great.
 If you want to belay your Hextech Revolver (since it isn't everyone's cup of tea), a Philosopher Stone might work too.
 Gold per 5 items are naturally strong on anyone with a great late game, something Singed possesses.